anthonypuppo/skplayground/README.md

 # SKPlayground

-Welcome to the SKPlayground, your interactive playground to experiment with Microsoft's Semantic Kernel Library.
+Welcome to the SKPlayground, your interactive playground to experiment with Microsoft's Semantic Kernel SDK.
 Dive-in to explore, learn, play and develop with AI capabilities.

 > **Warning**
 > This app is a work in progress and aims to mainly serve as a technical reference for building fully fledged web applications on top of Semantic Kernel.
 Some things may not work properly and bugs are to be expected.